Chucky (TV series): Promotion and broadcast

 Advertised as a "coming of rage" story, Chucky premiered simultaneously on Syfy and USA Network on October 12, 2021.
 Prior to the premiere, both channels released several promotional posters and videos, including one where Chucky reenacts the trailer for the 1978 film Magic with his classic voodoo chant to Damballa.
-In June, Syfy presented the "Pride of Chucky" marathon, consisting of six of the seven films from Child's Play franchise, in celebration of the LGBTQ+ pride month.
+In June, Syfy presented the "Pride of Chucky" marathon, consisting of six of the seven films from the Child's Play franchise, in celebration of LGBTQ+ pride month.
 On October 8, Don Mancini, Zackary Arthur, Jennifer Tilly and Alex Vincent attended the New York Comic Con, where a "Good Guys" branded ice cream truck was displayed.
 A screening of the first episode was also held at the same event.

 The series became available for streaming on Peacock after the season 1 finale on December 1, 2021.
 A week after the American premiere, Chucky premiered on Showcase in Canada on October 19, 2021.
-It is also available on Star+ for all of Latin America, 9Now in Australia, Mediaset Infinity in Italy and on Sky Max in the United Kingdom and Ireland.
+It is also available on Star+ for all of Latin America, 9Now in Australia, Mediaset Infinity in Italy and on Sky Sci-Fi in the United Kingdom and Ireland.

 The second season premiered on October 5, 2022.
 The first trailer, released online on July 23, was going to premiere at the Chucky panel at San Diego Comic-Con that same day, but the show's crew cancelled their attendance just days prior for unclear reasons.
-A second trailer was released by IGN on September 14, accompanied by a promotional poster that shows Chucky sitting on a golden throne that references the religious themes of the second season and past films.
+A second trailer was released by IGN on September 14, accompanied by a promotional poster that shows Chucky sitting on a golden throne that references past films and the religious themes of the second season.
 A sneak peek of the second episode was screened during the Chucky panel at New York Comic Con, on October 7.

+The third season premiered on October 4, 2023, on Syfy and USA Network, with each episode later appearing on Peacock.
+The premiere announcement came in the form of a teaser, where Chucky confirms vague details about the season during a "foul-mouthed" press conference.
+The first teaser trailer later came on August 31, followed by the first official trailer on September 18.
+The second part of the third season premiered on April 10, 2024.